Chintamoni Kar Bird Sanctuary

-Chintamoni Kar Bird Sanctuary (CKBS), also known as Kayal-r Bagan, is a bird sanctuary located in West Bengal, India, south of Kolkata.
+Chintamoni Kar Bird Sanctuary (CKBS), formerly known as Kayaler Bagan, is a bird sanctuary located in West Bengal, India, south of Kolkata.
 This garden is famous for its wide variety of birds, butterflies, ferns and orchids.

 History

 It was given sanctuary status in 1982.
 Before then, it was originally a large mango garden with huge mango trees.
 The government of West Bengal took the initiative to make it open to the public and acquired it from private owners in October 2005.
-On 8 September 2004 it was named Narendrapur Wildlife Sanctuary, and on 21 October 2005 it was renamed Chintamoni Kar Bird Sanctuary, in honour of celebrated sculptor Chintamoni Kar, who had for many years fought relentlessly to give the "kayaler bagan" status for the sanctuary.
+On 8 September 2004 it was named Narendrapur Wildlife Sanctuary, and on 21 October 2005 it was renamed Chintamoni Kar Bird Sanctuary, in honour of celebrated sculptor Chintamoni Kar, who had for many years strived relentlessly to give "Kayaler Bagan" the status of a sanctuary.

 Transport

 The nearest populated place, Narendrapur, is 15 km from Sealdah on the Sealdah – Sonarpur line and is part of the Kolkata Suburban Railway system.
 It is connected by road to Garia and the EM Bypass.
 It is 20 km from Howrah railway station.